🏆 Top 1% Breed Reference — Updated 2026

 Miniature Poodle Size — Full Breakdown

-The Miniature poodle is what many owners and breeders call the “sweet spot” of the poodle world.
-It’s small enough to be portable and apartment-friendly, yet sturdy enough to roughhouse with older children and keep pace with active adults.
-The AKC defines the Miniature as any poodle measuring over 10 inches but no more than 15 inches at the shoulder.
+Ask breeders and long-time owners which poodle size they’d recommend to a friend with no strong preference, and an awful lot of them land on the Miniature.
+It’s small enough to be portable and apartment-friendly, yet sturdy enough to roughhouse with older kids and keep pace on a real walk.
+The AKC defines the Miniature as any poodle measuring over 10 inches but no more than 15 inches at the shoulder — a full five-inch window, which is why Minis vary more in build than people expect.

 Miniature Poodle Height and Weight

-According to Poodle Club of America data, most well-bred Miniature poodles settle between 13 and 15 inches at the shoulder — the upper range of the Miniature class.
-Adult weight typically falls between 10 and 15 pounds, with males running 2–3 pounds heavier than females on average.
+Poodle Club of America data puts most well-bred Miniatures between 13 and 15 inches at the shoulder — the upper end of the class rather than the low end.
+Adult weight usually lands between 10 and 15 pounds, with males running 2–3 pounds heavier than females on average.

-🔬 Expert Insight Miniature poodles occupy a biologically favorable size range.
-They’re large enough to avoid the dental crowding and hypoglycemia risks common in Toys, yet small enough to sidestep the bloat and hip dysplasia risks that affect Standards.
-Veterinary professionals widely regard the Miniature as the healthiest-risk profile of the three AKC varieties.
+🔬 Expert Insight The Miniature sits in a genuinely favorable spot biologically.
+It’s large enough to sidestep the dental crowding and hypoglycemia risk common in Toys, and small enough to avoid the bloat and hip dysplasia risk that comes with Standard size.
+Ask most vets which of the three carries the least baggage health-wise, and the Miniature usually wins.

 Miniature Poodle Growth Rate

-Miniatures grow more quickly in the first four months than Toys — they simply have more size to build.
-Height typically plateaus between 9 and 11 months, while chest width and muscle mass continue developing through the first birthday.
-By 12 months, most Miniatures are at or very close to their final adult dimensions.
+Minis pack on size faster than Toys in the first four months — there’s simply more dog to build.
+Height typically plateaus between 9 and 11 months, while chest width and muscle keep filling in through the first birthday.
+By 12 months, most Miniatures are sitting at or very near their final adult dimensions.

 Moyen Poodle (Medium / Klein) — What You Need to Know

-The Moyen poodle — also called the Klein poodle in German — is a fourth size variety recognized by the Fédération Cynologique Internationale (FCI) and most Continental European kennel clubs.
-It is not recognized by the AKC.
-In the U.S., most Moyen poodles would legally be registered as small Standard poodles.
+The Moyen poodle — Klein, if you’re going by the German name — is a fourth size variety recognized by the Fédération Cynologique Internationale (FCI) and most Continental European kennel clubs.
+The AKC simply doesn’t acknowledge it.
+In the US, a Moyen would legally be registered as a small Standard poodle, paperwork and all.

 Moyen Poodle Height and Weight

-According to FCI breed standards, the Moyen stands between 35 and 45 centimeters (approximately 14–18 inches) at the shoulder and typically weighs 20 to 35 pounds.
-This places them in the size gap that exists between the AKC Miniature and AKC Standard — which some U.S. breeders fill informally through intervariety breedings.
+FCI standards put the Moyen at 35 to 45 centimeters (roughly 14–18 inches) at the shoulder, weighing 20 to 35 pounds.
+That’s the exact size gap sitting between the AKC Miniature and Standard — a gap some US breeders fill informally through intervariety pairings, marketed under the Moyen name even without an official standard behind it here.

-💡 Buyer’s Note U.S. breeders sometimes market “Moyen” poodles as a premium size.
-Since there’s no AKC standard defining Moyen, the term is subjective.
-If you’re buying one in the U.S., ask for the height and weight records of both parents and previous litters — this is your most reliable predictor of adult size.
+💡 Buyer’s Note US breeders sometimes market “Moyen” poodles as a premium in-between size.
+Without an AKC standard defining it, the term is really just a description, not a guarantee.
+If you’re buying one stateside, ask for height and weight records from both parents and previous litters — that’s your most reliable read on what the puppy will actually grow into.

 Standard Poodle Size — Full Breakdown

-The Standard poodle is the original — the variety from which Miniature and Toy types were selectively bred down over centuries.
-These are large, athletic dogs with a working heritage rooted in waterfowl retrieval across Germany and France.
-The AKC requires a Standard poodle to stand over 15 inches at the shoulder, but the Poodle Club of America notes that most well-bred Standards measure 22–27 inches — considerably taller than the minimum.
+The Standard poodle is the original — the variety Miniatures and Toys were bred down from over centuries, not the other way around.
+These are large, athletic dogs with genuine working heritage, bred to retrieve waterfowl out of cold German and French rivers.
+The AKC only requires a Standard to stand over 15 inches at the shoulder, but in practice, the Poodle Club of America notes most well-bred Standards measure 22–27 inches — well clear of that minimum.

 Standard Poodle Height and Weight by Sex